Davidatlarge/plot_map/README.md

 ![](README_files/figure-gfm/example-1.png)<!-- -->

-because the result is a ggplot, it can be extendend with additional layers, and the theme can be changed
+because the result is a ggplot, it can be extended with additional layers, and the theme can be changed

 ``` r